NICMx/Jool/doc/usr/mod-run-vanilla.md

 Because we haven't turned _T_ into a translator yet, nodes _A_ through _E_ still cannot interact with _V_ through _Z_, but you might want to make sure _T_ can ping everyone before continuing.

+Next, enable forwarding on _T_.

+{% highlight bash %}
+user@T:~# sysctl -w net.ipv4.conf.all.forwarding=1
+user@T:~# sysctl -w net.ipv6.conf.all.forwarding=1
+{% endhighlight %}

+> If you omit these sysctls in kernels 3.5 and below, everything will seem to work, but Linux will drop some important ICMP traffic.
+Omitting the syscls in kernels 3.6 and above doesn't actually yield known adverse consequences.
+>
+> Whether this inconsistency is a bug in older or newer kernels [is a rather philosophical topic](https://github.com/NICMx/NAT64/issues/170#issuecomment-141507174).
+>
+> On the other hand, Jool 4.0 will almost certainly require forwarding, so you might as well start preparing your scripts.

-The only caveat you need to keep in mind before inserting Jool is that you need to [get rid of offloads in the translating machine](misc-offloading.html).
-Do that by means of `ethtool`:
+Often you also need to [get rid of offloads in the translating machine](misc-offloading.html) by means of `ethtool`:

 {% highlight bash %}
 user@T:~# ethtool --offload eth0 tso off